Cerealkillerway/fileUploader/README.md

 **defaultMimeType**: MIME type to use for files with no extension (default "")

-In the result container, each reader's result is inserted as a DIV with 3 nested INPUT elements (title, extension, value (the base64 string)); each of these 3 elements has a name attribute in the form "prefix[index][name]"
+In the result container, each reader's result is inserted as a DIV with 4 nested INPUT elements (title, extension, value (the base64 string) and size (in MB)); each of these 4 elements has a name attribute in the form "prefix[index][name]"

-By default the prefix is "fileUploader", and the names are ["title", "extension", "value"].<br>
+By default the prefix is "fileUploader", and the names are ["title", "extension", "value", "size"].<br>

 If needed it is possible to change them:

 **resultPrefix** custom name-prefix for result elements

-**resultInputNames** custom array of names for the 3 result elements created for each file (ordered)
+**resultInputNames** custom array of names for the 4 result elements created for each file (ordered)

 #### Callbacks
 Together with the options object it is possible to define some callbacks: